timescale/pgai/docs/advanced.md

 of a month's worth of git commits in the form of release notes in Markdown format.
 You provide one message for the system and another one for the user.

 The git commits for the month are appended in text format to the user message.
-The query uses jsonb operators to pull out the content of the [response](https://platform.openai.com/docs/api-reference/chat/object) only.
+This query uses jsonb operators to pull out the content of the [response](https://platform.openai.com/docs/api-reference/chat/object) only.

 ```sql